Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Summer is not the best time to visit florence for an enjoyable experience with insane crowds, high prices, and few locals

 Florence becomes almost unrecognizable during the summer.
-In fact, with its rise in popularity, I'll actually include late May and early/mid September to the definition of "summer crowds and prices".
+In fact, with its rise in popularity, I'll actually include late May and early/mid-September in the definition of "summer crowds and prices".

-The city swarms with shoulder to shoulder crowds.
-The first time I visited Florence during this time of year was when I planned summer trips and traveled with college basketball teams.
+The city swarms with shoulder-to-shoulder crowds.
+The first time I visited Florence during this time of year was when I planned summer trips and traveled with collegiate basketball teams.

 We were in Florence in August...and I can't believe I'm about to say this because Florence is one of my favorite cities...but I couldn't wait to get out.
-I could not believe how crowded this city could get.
+The crowds and heat were oppressive.

-Combine packed streets, long lines and waitlists with hot weather and you'll be wishing you considered fall or spring to visit instead.
-All reservations need to be made long in advance and hotel prices will be steep.
+Combine packed streets and long lines/waitlists with hot weather and you'll be wishing you considered fall or spring to visit instead.
+All reservations must be made long in advance and hotel prices will be steep.

 If summer is your only option my best recommendation is to avoid August at all costs and aim for as early in the summer as possible.
 Generally speaking, August is the one month I would say is NOT the best time to travel to Italy and for all travelers to avoid.